project-oak/oak/rfcs/1440_generic_planner_node.md

 }

 struct Channel {
-  /// Unique name of the chanel.
+  /// Unique name of the channel.
   name: String,

   /// The label associated with the channel.